folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 The metadata of the various modules making up a Stripes application is aggregated by stripes-loader.
-(Code-loading is handled asynchronously so that a module's code is sent to the browser sent when visiting a route that uses it.)
+(Code-loading is handled asynchronously so that a module's code is sent to the browser when visiting a route that uses it.)